-Yes – certain plants can help reduce mould.
+Certain plants can help to reduce mould.
 There are a variety of house plants that are known to reduce the humidity in the air, which in turn can help get rid of existing mould and prevent mould from setting in in the future.
 These include:

 - English Ivy: Known to remove airborne moulds in humid spaces, the English Ivy is a great choice for smaller bathrooms, as it can be planted in a hanging pot and placed higher in the room.

 - Peace Lily: The Peace Lily needs very little sunlight to survive, so it’s a great choice for bathrooms with small or no windows.
 However – remember that these can be toxic to animals if consumed, so need to be kept out of reach of any pets in your home.

 - Boston Fern: Another good choice for humid bathrooms, the Boston Fern is an attractive, evergreen plant that only need indirect sunlight and moist soil to survive.

 - Reed Palms: Known for their association with some of the most humid, tropical regions on earth, palms are also a great choice for keeping humidity at bay in your bathroom.
 They absorb moisture through their leaves, but unlike other palms, the Reed Palm can survive in places with low light so it’s perfect for keeping inside the home.